Saga Pearl II last position

 Review of Saga Pearl II

-Launched in 1981, Saga Pearl 2 cruise ship was one of Saga Cruises vessels - together with the fleetmate Saga Sapphire.
+The 1981-built Saga Pearl 2 cruise ship was one of Saga Cruises' old vessels - together with the fleetmate Saga Sapphire.
 Vessel's sistership is CMV Astor (1987-built).
 Saga Pearl 2 and Saga Sapphire were both withdrawn from service (left the fleet) after the two new ships - Spirit of Discovery (2019) and Spirit of Adventure (2020) were delivered.

 History - construction and ownership

 Saga Cruises (Saga Shipping) is a UK-based company, division of Saga Group.
 By purchasing Saga Rose, Saga Group started its passenger shipping operations.
 The boat operated as flagship until 2005 when was added Saga Ruby (bought from Cunard Line).
 For the 2003 summer Saga Cruises chartered mv Minerva (built 1989), which was renamed шд Saga Pearl.
 Saga Rose was retired after a final 37-night Mediterranean voyage.
 Subsequently, the ship was scrapped in China.
 Saga Ruby departed for Gibraltar out of Southampton for the last time on Jan.
 10 and was handed over to the new shipowner on January 13, 2014.

 Saga Pearl 2 was previously known as mv Astoria (link to the CMV ship) until November 2009, when acquired by Saga UK to replace MS Saga Rose (1965).
 The new shipowner spent over GBP 20 million on refits and renovations - the company's most expensive refurbishment project.
 In 2012, the vessel was renamed "Quest for Adventure", then "Saga Pearl 2" again in November 2013, when received company's logo on the funnel.